isc-projects/stork/doc/usage.rst

 and the beginning of the next invocation of this action.
-For example, if the Kea Hosts Puller Interval is set to 10 seconds and it takes five seconds to pull the hosts information, the time period between the starts of the two consecutive attempts to pull the hosts information will be 15 seconds.
+For example, if the Kea Hosts Puller Interval is set to 10 seconds and it takes five seconds to pull the hosts information, the time period between the starts of the two consecutive attempts to pull the hosts information is 15 seconds.

 The pull time varies between deployments and depends on the amount of information pulled, network congestion, and other factors.
 The interval setting guarantees that there is a constant idle time between any consecutive attempts.

-The Grafana & Prometheus settings currently allow for specifying the URLs of the Prometheus and Grafana instances used with Stork.
+The ``Grafana & Prometheus`` settings currently allow the URLs of the Prometheus and Grafana instances used with Stork to be specified.

 Connecting and Monitoring Machines
 ==================================